Back to blog

 Adjust your IP address through VPN or Proxies

-Another good solution for bypassing an IP ban is simply getting a fresh IP address.
-Utilizing a VPN, proxy server, or Tor Browser allows you to circumvent the IP block and regain access to the website.
+Another good solution for bypassing an IP ban is simply changing an IP address.
+Utilizing a VPN (Virtual Private Network), proxy server, or Tor Browser allows you to circumvent the IP block and regain access to the website.
 Nevertheless, it is crucial to employ these methods responsibly and acknowledge the possible risks.
 Always opt for a trusted VPN or proxy server service provider and employ the tool in accordance with their ToS.
-If you’re unsure how to choose one, check out our blog post comparing proxy vs. VPN.
+If you're unsure how to choose one, check out our blog post comparing proxy vs. VPN.

 Modify your MAC address